 Connections to Atlanta and the World

-As health care professionals, students and faculty in The Lewis School offer their skills and expertise at no charge to the community.
+As health care professionals, students and faculty in the Lewis School offer their skills and expertise at no charge to the community.
 For students, this service is often part of their clinical experience.
-In the past year, students and faculty have:
+Recently, students and faculty have: